An Agency Rebrand

 Builtvisible still champions technical SEO, where we are known for paving the way as industry leaders.
 We simply recognised that solving client requirements for visibility, reach and relevance across multiple organic channels demanded a broader range of expertise than a purely technical approach.

-By late 2015, we’d acquired and developed an array of talent in design, development, creative direction and strategy, all of which helped us to better solve our clients’ business-critical needs.
+Over time, we had hired and developed an array of talent in design, development, creative direction and strategy, all of which improved the way we provided solutions for our client’s business-critical needs.
 Unfortunately, this just wasn’t coming through in our digital presence.

 The challenge, as such, became four-fold: